Gemma Owen wearing Halo

 Kylo

-It’s available in navy and black with matte or gloss finish to really make you stand out in the ring.
+It’s available in navy and black with matte or gloss finish and optional wide peak in all sizes to really make you stand out in the ring.

 Part of the new highly affordable EQx by Charles Owen range, the Kylo is worn by some of the most influential riders including Gemma Owen and Yasmin Ingham.